 How to Check Your Credit Score Using the Etihad Credit Bureau App

-- Download the “Etihad Credit Bureau” app from the Apple App Store or Google Play.
+For those who prefer mobile access, the AECB app is a convenient option.
+Steps to use the app:- Download the "Etihad Credit Bureau" app from the Apple App Store or Google Play.

 - Open the app and register using your Emirates ID.